 Mr Hugh’s is a producer of cold-pressed rapeseed oil located in Fincham, Norfolk.
 Their farm consists of 5,000 acres of land, and their high-quality oil can be found nationwide in Tesco and Asda.

-ECS began working with Mr Hugh’s in 2011 and supports their [insert number here] devices.
+ECS began working with Mr Hugh’s in 2011.

 - Problematic IT systems that limited information access and reduced productivity.